Higgins into World Championship quarter-finals

 The Scot, who last won the title in 2011, has appeared in five finals this season, losing in all of them and appears determined to end the season on a high note.

-To his credit, world number 38 Saengkham rallied and almost provided the highlight of the afternoon, breaking down on the final red in his pursuit of a maximum 147 break, with the Crucible crowd and Higgins, willing him on.
+To his credit, world number 38 Saengkham rallied and almost provided the highlight of the afternoon, breaking down on the final red in his pursuit of a maximum 147 break, with the Crucible crowd and Higgins willing him on.

 "I'd have loved him to get it.
 You could see how fired up he was and I really thought he was going to do it.
 He landed well on the last red but just missed it," Higgins said.